 If you are prone to bruising, you may wish to use arnica or bromelain to help reduce any bruising.
 For areas such as the crow’s feet and neck, where there may be a large number of small veins, we use a small device to help us visualise these veins through the skin more easily.
 Most people will experience either no bruising (or a very small amount), which can easily be covered with makeup.

 For some people a check-up after two weeks can be necessary, and we often offer this as a normal part of the procedure, especially if we haven’t treated you before.
 As part of the ‘start low, go slow’ philosophy, it may be necessary to add more solution to obtain the optimal result.
 If we don’t feel you need one, for any reason (which we will explain at the time), then you won’t have to come back.

 The treatment is a very sharp scratch, and we have various tricks to minimise any pain sensation at the time of treatment.
 For example, from using the Juvapen device, to using extremely fine imported needles, we make great efforts to minimise discomfort.
-Topical anaesthetic is not necessary for Botox injections, because we take so many precautions to minimise pain.
+Topical anaesthetic is not necessary for wrinkle relaxation injections, because we take so many precautions to minimise pain.
 Most patients tell us that they barely feel a thing.

 Immediately after treatment you can apply surgical makeup if desired; we have some in the clinic.
 You can apply regular makeup from the next day onwards.

 You won’t see anything happening until about day five; then you’ll slowly start to see the effect.
 It takes around two weeks for the final results to appear.
 If you are having treatment for a special event, please plan to have your treatment no less than one month prior to the event in order to account for the possibility you may need a two week touch up for the best results.